 During 2010, the U.S. Treasury awarded the Company two one-time grants totaling approximately \$397,000 for investments in qualifying therapeutic discovery projects under section 48D of the Internal Revenue Code.
-The grants cover reimbursement for qualifying expenses incurred by the Company in 2010 and 2009.
-The proceeds from these grants are classified in "Revenues - Grants" for the year ended December 31, 2010 and the period from inception through March 31, 2013.
+The grants covered reimbursement for qualifying expenses incurred by the Company in 2010 and 2009.
+The proceeds from these grants are classified in "Revenues - Grants" for the period from inception through March 31, 2014.

 During 2012, 2010 and 2009, the NIH awarded the Company three research grants totaling approximately \$558,000.
 Revenues from the NIH grants are based upon internal and subcontractor costs incurred that are specifically covered by the grants, and where applicable, an additional facilities and administrative rate that provides funding for overhead expenses.
 These revenues are recognized when expenses have been incurred by subcontractors and as the Company incurs internal expenses that are related to the grants.
-Revenue recognized under these grants for the three months ended March 31, 2013 and the years ended December 31, 2012, 2011 and

-2010 was approximately \$117,000, \$162,000, \$57,000 and \$131,000, respectively.
-Total revenue recorded under these grants from inception through March 31, 2013 was approximately \$546,000.
+Revenue recognized under these grants for the year ended March 31, 2014, the three months ended March 31, 2013 and 2012, and the years ended December 31, 2012, and 2011 was approximately \$12,000, \$117,000, \$0, \$162,000, and \$57,000, respectively.
+Total revenue recorded under these grants from inception through March 31, 2014 was approximately \$558,000.